8 Top-Rated Ski Resorts in France, 2017

 4 Morzine-Avoriaz in Portes du Soleil

-Gourette ski resort is in the Pyrenees Mountains just eight kilometers away from the elegant spa town of Les Eaux Bonnes, with its pampering thermal spas and lovely English gardens.
+Gourette ski resort is in the Pyrenees Mountains, just eight kilometers away from the elegant spa town of Les Eaux Bonnes with its pampering thermal spas and lovely English gardens.
 This historic ski resort was the first ski area developed in the Pyrenees.
-At an altitude of 1,400 meters, the grandiose mountains of Gourette are south facing so they allow skiers to enjoy maximum sunshine.
-With slopes that stretch for 1,000 meters, the Gourette ski resort offers challenging fast runs in its spacious domain.
+At an altitude of 1,400 meters, the grandiose mountains of Gourette are south facing, so skiers can enjoy maximum sunshine.
+With slopes that stretch for 1,000 meters, the Gourette ski resort offers challenging, fast runs in its spacious domain.
 A seven-hectare beginners' area allows learners to improve their skiing skills.
 Well designed to welcome vacationers, the ski resort has an inviting village atmosphere with restaurants, shops, lodging, a cinema, and other entertainment.

-Another resort in the Pyrenees Mountains of Southwest France, the high mountain village of Cauterets is a popular winter resort destination near two ski domains.
+Another ski resort in the Pyrenees Mountains of Southwest France, the high mountain village of Cauterets is a popular winter resort destination near two ski domains.
 The Cirque du Lys domain offers 36 kilometers of ski runs for all levels but mostly intermediate level, as well as a beginners' ski area.
-Extreme skiers and snowboarders will love the Oakley Freestyle Park within the Cirque du Lys.
-This unique area features ramps for ski jumps, twists, and other athletic adventures.
+Extreme skiers and snowboarders will love the Oakley Freestyle Park within the Cirque du Lys, with its ramps, twists, and other terrain features.
 The Pont d'Espagne domain also has 36 kilometers of runs plus an area for snowshoeing.

 7 Font Romeu